 What is healthy and sweet that can be added to stir fry or into your salads?
 You guessed it – Sugar Snap Peas.
-Growing sugar snap peas is a breeze when you direct sow them in your garden at the right time of the year.
+Growing sugar snap peas is a breeze when you direct sow seeds in your garden at the right time of the year.

-- Feed them with the right nutrients
+- Feed peas with the right nutrients

 - Watering best practices for growing your snap peas

-- Get your soil mixture and pH just right
+- Get your soil mixture and pH just right for your peas

-- Know when to harvest them
+- Know when to pick & harvest peas

-1- Start your Sugar Snap Peas in the ground for healthiest plants
+1- Start Your Sugar Snap Peas in The Ground For Healthiest Plants

 Snap Peas can readily acclimate a lot easier to those growing conditions when it’s growing in the soil and its roots remain untouched.

-Most plants that you get from a greenhouse or nursery are given ideal conditions with ideal temperatures and ideal soil.
+Most peas that you get from a greenhouse or nursery are given ideal conditions with ideal temperatures and ideal soil.

-Geez, growing sugar snap peas sounds like the story of Goldilocks and the Three Bears to get it just right.
+Geez, growing snap peas sounds like the story of Goldilocks and the Three Bears to get it just right.

-That perfect timing is during the transition from spring till summer, which is usually around St Patrick’s Days (March 17) in most parts of the northern hemisphere.
+That perfect timing is during the transition from early spring till summer, which is usually around St Patrick’s Days (March 17) in most parts of the northern hemisphere.

 3- Feed the Sugar Snap Peas with the right nutrients